 This means that levels of support need to provide households with a fair standard of living as they go through individual crises, not just when a collective crisis occurs.
 It also means that the benefits system has to work well for claimants.

 Too often, people must rely on and understand discretionary support to plug gaps in the benefit system that should not be there.
 These are frequently complex and obscure, meaning that people miss out on the support they are eligible for.
 Despite the existence of the Universal Credit mechanism, the multitude of different support measures only makes the system more confusing.

 People need a fair, simple and coherent benefits system.
 Budget 2021 has done little to ensure that Universal Credit better adheres to these principles.

 Many people are unaware of the full range of help and support available, or what they are potentially eligible for.
 As a result, people are missing out on around £10 billion of benefits they are entitled to claim each year.

-Policy in Practice’s free Benefit and Budgeting Calculator is listed on GOV.UK and can be accessed here.
+Policy in Practice’s free Better Off Calculator is listed on GOV.UK and can be accessed here.
 This advice is particularly prudent now, given that the pandemic has impacted millions of people, including those who have no experience of the benefits system.